elastisys/compliantkubernetes/docs/operator-manual/troubleshooting.md

     end="<!--for-sme-customers-end-->"
 %}

 Help!
-Something is wrong with my Compliant Kubernetes cluster.
+Something is wrong with my Welkin cluster.
 Fear no more, this guide will help you make sense.

 This guide assumes that: